- Analysing a roller coaster ride

 Then we get:

 This result was discovered experimentally by Galileo in 1638.
-It shows that a mass going down a ramp undergoes constant acceleration, a, and furthermore, that acceleration is the fraction of g stated above.
+It shows that a mass going down a ramp undergoes constant acceleration, a, and furthermore, the acceleration is the fraction of g stated in the second part of (5).

 The Brachistochrone Problem